iHRIS/iHRIS/docs/admin/docker.md

 ## Requirements

+The Docker approach requires Docker for Mac, Linux, or Windows.

 Memory dedicated to Docker should be increased to 4GB or more.
 This is a snapshot of memory usage with demo records and no dashboards. iHRIS, Redis, and Postgres use very minimal RAM, compared to Kibana (552MiB), ElasticSearch (846MiB), and HAPI FHIR Server (821MiB).
 ```
 $ docker stats --no-stream